Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Jeffrey Epstein: Filthy Wealthy

-This four-part documentary brings to life the sobering tales that made newspaper headlines internationally final yr when financier Jeffrey Epstein died in jail whereas dealing with expenses of intercourse trafficking.
+This four-part documentary brings to life the sobering tales that made newspaper headlines internationally final 12 months when financier Jeffrey Epstein died in jail whereas dealing with fees of intercourse trafficking.

-Utilizing footage of Epstein being interviewed for an earlier cost alongside feedback from prosecutors, associates and investigators, plus movie of Epstein’s houses, director Lisa Bryant’s documentary is an enchanting and horrifying have a look at how one man escaped justice for many years, presumably with the assistance of rich connections – and one which rightfully prioritises the survivors over the perpetrator.
+Utilizing footage of Epstein being interviewed for an earlier cost alongside feedback from prosecutors, associates and investigators, plus movie of Epstein’s properties, director Lisa Bryant’s documentary is a captivating and horrifying take a look at how one man escaped justice for many years, presumably with the assistance of rich connections – and one which rightfully prioritises the survivors over the perpetrator.

 Watch on Netflix